Skip to contents

 n

 A matrix of species abundances (species x size).
-Defaults to the initial abundances in params.
+Defaults to the initial abundances stored in object.

 n_pp

 A vector of the resource abundance by size.
-Defaults to the initial resource abundances in params.
+Defaults to the initial resource abundance stored in object.

 n_other

-A list of abundances for other dynamical components.
+A named list of the abundances of other dynamical components.
+Defaults to the initial values stored in object.

 t